Grachev-Alexey/322/replit.md

 ## Recent Changes
 - **2024-12-24**: Successfully completed migration from Replit Agent to Replit environment
+- **2024-12-24**: Added 10 test services for laser hair removal procedures
+- **2024-12-24**: Added 5 test perks with package-specific values for VIP, Standard, and Economy packages
 - **2024-12-24**: Fixed certificate toggle color from purple to premium pink theme
 - **2024-12-24**: Added 5 test services and 5 test perks to database
 - **2024-12-23**: Successfully migrated project from Replit Agent to Replit environment